Editor's note: this blog post was originally written in 2016 and has been completely revamped and updated with the latest information. Enjoy!

 How to save money on decorations this Christmas

-Making your house look all pretty and festive doesn't have to cost a fortune.
+Turning your home into a Winter Wonderland doesn't have to cost a fortune.
 Check out these top ways to cut back on decoration costs.

 Make your own decorations to save money this Christmas